 I wrote!
 Reader NotesGo to section

-Although there were predecessors in Ada Lind and Cecilia Palacio, for decades women were denied the greatest art of Argentines .
-In a frank and direct style, the author introduced the voice and action of women in the mass media of the country and Latin America, enabling the arrival of new generations of artists who are transforming comics, balloons and cartoons such as Caro Chinaski, Cami-Camilain, Julieta Arroquy, La Cope and Sole Otero, among others.
+Although there were predecessors at Ada Lind and Cecilia Palacio, for decades women were banned from the greatest art of Argentines .
+In a frank and direct style, the author introduced the voice and action of women in the mass media of the country and Latin America, and enabled the arrival of new generations of artists who are transforming comics, balloons and vignettes such as Caro Chinaski, Cami-Camilain, Julieta Arroquy, La Cope and Sole Otero, among others.

-In its most popular stage, she renews her discourse by opting for a less revulsive aesthetic, and that lead her to the successful “Superadas” in the newspaper “La Nación” in the first 2000.
-She is currently more focused on her work as a screenwriter and writer, with the powerful novel “Rumble” as a representation of the troubled Argentina of the seventies from the perspective of a teenager.
+In its most popular stage, she renews her speech opting for a less revulsive aesthetic, and that lead her to the successful “Surpassed” in the daily “La Nación” in the early 2000.
+She is currently more focused on her activity as a screenwriter and writer , with the powerful novel “Rumble” as a representation of the convulsed Argentina of the seventies from the gaze of a teenager.

-“ Her name means “the most beloved” in Basque, and for the legions of women in Latin America, the cartoonist Maitena has become a dear friend and defender.
-Working first through a comic strip in magazines and newspapers, and now on two series of books, which together have sold nearly a million copies worldwide, she has articulated her hopes and fears with ingenuity and compassion.”Larry Rohter, Argentine Cartoonist Articulates Women's Hopes and Fears.
-In New York Times, March 23, 2004.
+“ Her name means “the most beloved” in Basque, and for the legions of women in Latin America, the cartoonist Maitena has become a beloved friend and advocate.
+Working first through a comic strip in magazines and newspapers, and now on two series of books, which together have sold nearly a million copies around the world, she has articulated her hopes and fears with ingenuity and compassion.”Larry Rohter, Argentine Cartoonist Articulates Women's Hopes and Fears.
+New York Times, March 23, 2004.

 We suggest you continue reading the following notes:

 There are not comments

 This Sanjuanina left the province in 1978 with intentions to return to her native province.
 However,...